mesosphere/konvoy-image-builder/docs/cli/konvoy-image_build.md

 ```
       --ami-regions stringArray          a list of regions to publish amis
+      --aws-instance-type string         an instance type available in the builder region to work on
       --containerd-version string        the version of containerd to install
   -h, --help                             help for build
       --kubernetes-version string        the version of kubernetes to install